GlennWood/Intro/README.md

   + Verify the system does indeed work in each environment through at least partially automated tests
   + **_Bonus_**: Implement a continuous integration solution
   + **_Bonus_**: Deploy to a cloud provider

+## Evaluation Criteria

+Your work will be evaluated according to the following

+  + How well does it leverage existing OSS DevOps tooling?
+  + Level of automation
+  + Ease of use from developer perspective.
+    - Modifying individual developer build and or coding practices in some cases may be the best way to go, how will you manage that transition?